KingMercDeadpool/The-Arbitor-Replit-project/replit.md

-# S.L.A.T.E.
-Sandbox
+# The Arbitor of the Mainland v0.7

 ## Overview

-S.L.A.T.E.
-(Spy Network, Law & Order, Armies, Territory, Enterprise & Industry) is a mobile-first, text-centric fantasy strategy game prototype.
+The Arbitor of the Mainland (formerly S.L.A.T.E.) is a mobile-first, text-centric fantasy strategy game.
 Players take on the role of Kami "The Kitsune" Reiss, a rising power broker managing four parallel role tracks: Spymaster, Commander, Steward, and Arbitor.
-The game focuses on resource management, contract execution, role progression, and world exploration with NPC interactions.
+The game focuses on resource management, contract execution, role progression, combat, roster management, and world exploration with NPC interactions.

+**Version 0.7 Features:**
+- Combat system with injury/escape model (no permadeath)
+- Contract/quest engine with 3-lane approaches (Shadow/Seal/Steel)
+- Roster management with staff roles and army scaling
+- Safe migration from v0.2 saves

 ## User Preferences